kristoffer-dyrkorn/flightsimulator/README.md

 ## Main features

 - Realistic visualisation of all of mainland Norway
-- Reasonably accurate flight model of an F-16
+- Reasonably accurate aerodynamic model of an F-16
+- Flight control system (FCS) for realistic fly-by-wire controls
+- Landing on runways is supported
 - Internal and external views
 - Synthesized, dynamic engine sound
 - Joystick support (only tested in Chrome, using an NXT Gladiator)